A Digital Transition to Safer Food Systems through e-phyto certificates

 CONTEXT

 The digital revolution offers new opportunities to increase the efficiency, transparency and accessibility of international trade, including for plants and plant products.
 As well as saving time and costs, digital innovations can reduce trade risks, for example, by promoting the adoption of standardized processes and standards, and enabling traceability at each step of the agrifood chain.
-Building on previous work carried out in Egypt, Ukraine, and other countries in reviewing the costs and benefits of digital agriculture, the EBRD and FAO are carrying out assessments to help countries make the digital transition to facilitate trade and reduce trade costs, including the move from paper to e-phytosanitary certificates.
+Building on previous work carried out in Egypt, Ukraine, and other countries in reviewing the costs and benefits of digital agriculture, the EBRD and FAO carried out assessments to help countries make the digital transition to facilitate trade and reduce trade costs, including the move from paper to e-phytosanitary certificates.
+In 2023, the estimated value of all plants and plant product exports from countries that use e-Phyto was approximately USD 90 billion, so the potential for gains are substantial.

 This project focuses on assessing the costs, benefits and systems to make this shift, with a particular focus on the adoption of e-Phyto – a global digital certificate exchange system designed to make the movement of goods across international borders quicker, safer and cheaper.
 E-Phyto was developed by the International Plant Protection Convention (IPCC).